- Is the residency program accredited by ACGME?

 - Do residents get enough exposure to psychotherapy?

 There is a strong commitment in the program to the development of sound psychotherapeutic skills, across all modalities of therapy, even in an era of diminished coverage for such services.
 We believe that psychotherapy is a powerful educational experience and aids significantly in general psychiatric competence.

 Training exists for brief psychotherapies [Interpersonal Psychotherapy (IPT) & Cognitive Behavioral Therapy (CBT)], family and group therapy, Dialectical Behavioral Therapy (DBT), Motivational Interviewing and Supportive Psychotherapy.

-Longitudinal Psychotherapy training is overseen by the Clinical Training Committee which is devoted solely to resident education.
+Longitudinal Psychotherapy training is overseen by the Psychotherapy Training Committee which is devoted solely to resident education.
 Residents first begin with lectures on psychotherapeutic principles during PGY1 and PGY2, followed by case assignments commencing in the middle of PGY2.

 Longer term psychodynamic therapy remains an excellent training experience.
 At least one long term case can be assigned through the Clinic without Walls (a collaboration between WPIC and Pittsburgh Psychoanalytic Institute).

 Residents often have the opportunity to choose supervisors, and there is a wealth of full time & voluntary faculty available for supervision, including analysts associated with the Pittsburgh Psychoanalytic Institute.